circleguard/circlecore/docs/replay-containers.rst

     print(list(m))
     print(m.all_replays())

 We've used a method above, |cg.load_info|, that we haven't introduced yet.
-We will cover this method on the very next page, under `<Info Loading>`_.
+We will cover this method on the very next page (under :ref:`info-loading`).